Q: How do

 Sources

-very debilitating to the drive train components and should
+if significant, is very debilitating to the drive train components and

-seated, a bent drive shaft, strut, or rudder, worn strut bearings,
+unbalanced or improperly seated, a bent drive shaft, strut, or rudder,

-engine misalignment, loose engine mounts, or a combination
+worn strut bearings, engine misalignment, loose engine mounts, or a

-of the above.
-Usually, vibration can be considerably reduced
+combination of the above.
+Usually, vibration can be considerably

 3. Check for loose engine mounts.